tthorntone/AdNauseam-Wiki/FAQ.md

 You can find AdNauseam development releases [here](https://github.com/dhowe/AdNauseam/releases/).
 To install, follow the instructions for your browser of choice below:

-(coming soon)
-- Chrome
+- **Chrome**
- 1. Download a "Chromium" release.
+ 1. Download a ["Chromium" release](https://github.com/dhowe/AdNauseam/releases/).
 Older ones come as .zip directories (unzip after downloading), the latest release is a .crx file.
  2. In your Chrome Browser navigate to Chrome > Preferences.
 In the side bar select "Extensions".
  3. Drag the file you downloaded in i) and drop it over the open extension page.
 A notification will inform about the the permissions it asks for.
 Hit "Add extension".
-Done.

-- Firefox
+- **Firefox**

+ Note: Dev releases of AdNauseam will only run on the Developer Edition of Firefox ([download](https://www.mozilla.org/en-US/firefox/developer/)).

+ Prepare Firefox:

+  1. Open you Firefox Developer Edition and type "about:config" into the url bar.
+When asked, choose to accept the risks.
+  2. In the config panel, search for "xpinstall.signatures.required".
+Make sure the value is set to "false".

+ Install AdNauseam:

+  1. Download a ["Firefox" release](https://github.com/dhowe/AdNauseam/releases/).
+The file format is .xpi.
+  1. In the browser navigate to Tools > Add-ons.
+In the side bar select "Extensions.
+  1. Drag the file you downloaded in step i) and drop it over the open extension page.
+A notification will inform about the the permissions it asks for.
+Click "Install".

 - Opera

 _Note: you should always disable other adblockers while using AdNauseam_